Trump's TikTok Deal: What Just Happened And Why Does It Matter?

 Walmart also a big winner in Trump's TikTok deal

 Walmart's slice of TikTok is about 7.5%.
-The retail giant's CEO Doug McMillon will sit on the company's board.
+The retail giant's CEO, Doug McMillon, will sit on the company's board.

-Through this deal, Walmart can tap a user base of some 100 million users in America.
-Most of them are young consumers, who spend hours on TikTok, memorized by the app's addicting algorithm that is without peer in Silicon Valley.
+Through this deal, Walmart can tap a user base of some 100 million users in the United States.
+Most of them are young consumers who spend hours on TikTok, mesmerized by the app's addicting algorithm, which is without peer in Silicon Valley.

 Lewis said Walmart is hoping some of those eyeballs will now buy stuff at Walmart's online store, a gamble aimed at giving Amazon a run for its money.